jkemppainen/gamedev-joni-overlay/README.md

 the ebuild being faulty, please consider opening an issue or making a pull request.

-Same if you think there could be some features or aspects to be added or changed.
+Same, if you think there could be some packages or features to be added or changed.